 Flagstaff Bike to Night Out (and day)!

-We are looking for local bars and restaurants who want to help us to promote cycling by offering a one-time deal for folks who ride to dinner or the bar during Flagstaff Bike to Night Out!
+Thank you to the generous establishments!
+Local bars and restaurants are helping to promote cycling by offering a one-time deal for folks who ride to dinner or the bar during Flagstaff Bike to Night Out!